Automation Software Engineer with 10+ years experience in automation, instrumentation and software programming.

 Task >> Main (PRG) >> Sub (PRG) >> Area_1 (FB) >> Function (FB)

 The above shows "Task" calling "Main" which is calling "Sub" and so on.
 If "Area_1" was deleted, "Function" would have no route to a Task and would therefore no longer be executed in the program.
 Most (not all) PLC programming environments tell you that a POU is orphaned from a Task.

 PRG and FB in the example above are types of POU, which we'll cover now.

 A PRG is a type of POU in most PLCs (Not all, again looking at Siemens in which PRG doesn't exist).
 At least one PRG must exist as Tasks can only call a PRG.
 Because a PRG is simply a type of POU, it performs in the same manner as any other POU and can be declared in different languages.

-A PRG can call another PRG as well as calling any other type of POU.
-A PRG can also declare it's own Variables (Covered later).
+A PRG can call another PRG as well as call any other type of POU.
+A PRG can also declare its own Variables (Covered later).

-Note: In some PLCs, PRGs can declare there own variables but they are not maintained between PLC scans (a complete execution of a task), this means that any value written to the variable is lost on the end of the scan.
-These type of variables are usually referred to as Temp Variables.
+Note: In some PLCs, PRGs can declare their own variables, but they are not maintained between PLC scans (a complete execution of a task); this means that any value written to the variable is lost at the end of the scan.
+These types of variables are usually referred to as Temp Variables.